M. Parker Givens

 Miles Parker Givens (Richmond, Virginia, 9 June 1916 — 11 January 2013) was an American optical physicist, former acting director and professor emeritus at The Institute of Optics at the University of Rochester.

 His work spanned several topics in physical optics, including holography and photogrammetry.
 He made important contributions to the development of optical data processing and synthetic holography.

 Career

 After graduating in 1937 from the University of Richmond, Givens studied physics at Cornell University, with particular focus on the spectroscopy of metal surfaces.
 He received a doctorate degree from Cornell in 1942.

 Between 1942 and 1946, Givens served as instructor of physics at the Pennsylvania State University.
-He also spent a year with the proximity fuze group of Johns Hopkins University's Applied Physics Laboratory.
+He also spent a year with the proximity fuze group of Johns Hopkins Applied Physics Laboratory.

 In 1947, Givens became an assistant professor at The Institute of Optics, where he would spend the rest if his career, eventually becoming an emeritus professor there.